KitwareMedical/pydstk/README.md

 import dsutil.dsutil as dsutil help(dsutil.loadDataFromASCIIFile)
 ```
-in a Pytghon console to get more information about the format of the input file(s) and
+in a Python console to get more information about the format of the input file(s) and
 the function parameters (here for function `loadDataFromASCIIFile`).

 Running the unit-tests